 The following rooms are located on the ground floor:

 In 2021 the newer part of the Castle was extended with a 2nd story.
 This extension offers one more bedroom (Bishop's Suite) and a very spacious living room / dining area.
+This page shows photos of all common areas.

 Internet is available for guests via Wifi.